Teach Me

 What should I do before I check my blood pressure?

-For the most accurate reading, take your blood pressure at the same time every day.
+For the most accurate reading, checking your blood pressure at the same time every day is recommended.
 Your blood pressure can vary naturally over the course of the day.
 Plan for a time when you can empty your bladder and then sit quietly and rest for five to ten minutes before you get started.
 “I tell people to do something relaxing while you wait,” Dr. Williams said.
 “If watching the news on TV is stressful, don’t watch the news while you are checking your blood pressure!”

 For 30 minutes beforehand, avoid smoking, drinking caffeine or exercising, since they can raise your blood pressure.